Skip to main content

 workingDirectory

-The working directory specifies the location of the directory in which all test discovery and execution commands will be run, as well as the location of any files or directories that are created as a result of the command execution.
+The working directory specifies the location of the directory in which all test discovery and execution commands will run, as well as the location of any files or directories that are created as a result of the command execution.
 If the workingDirectory option is not specified, then the working directory will be the directory where the YAML file is located.

 framework: